sulphuric/Nexuiz-Rocketminsta-Color-Chat/README.md

 Create autoexec.cfg in Nexuiz/data under windows or $HOME/.Nexuiz/data under linux.
 Place color_text.cfg in a folder and call it from autoexec.cfg using the command exec /~folder path/color_text.cfg.
 Or simply copy paste the code under color_text.cfg into autoexec.cfg.
 2. Setting up the Webserver:
-Download and install xampp.
+Download and install xampp(portable is good enough) or any other server that supports perl or php.
-Then follow step A or B
+Then follow step A or B:
 A. Place speak.pl in xampp/cgi-bin/ folder.
 In speak.pl, edit and complete the line #!"--SomePath--\xampp\perl\bin\perl.exe" with your own path.
 Start xampp.
 OR
 B.Place speak.php in xampp/cgi-bin/ folder/.
 Edit color_text.cfg to place a # before alias colortext "curl http://localhost/cgi-bin/speak.pl?say=$send_var/$chat_count.chat"